 Horizons has been working in partnership with Horowhenua District Council to better understand the drainage issues that affect Foxton.
-A new pipeline linking the Horizons drain on the east side of the town (known locally as Kings Canal) with the Foxton Loop has been identified as the best solution.
+A new pipeline linking the Horizons drain on the east side of the town (known locally as Kings Canal) with the Foxton Loop has been identified as a solution.
 Those works have been costed at \$3 million, and Horizons and Horowhenua District Council have agreed to share the cost 60:40 respectively.
-This will require an adjustment to the Foxton East Scheme, which in turn requires the scheme classification to be reviewed.
-Accordingly, we are not able to determine precisely how much rates will need to increase, but most of the cost will be borne by Foxton ratepayers.
-We will revisit the targeted rate classification for this scheme in Year 1 (see table on page 62).
+This will require an adjustment to the Foxton East Scheme, which in turn will require the scheme classification to be reviewed.
+Accordingly, we are not able to determine how much rates will need to increase, but most of the cost will be borne by Foxton ratepayers.
+We propose to revisit the targeted rate classification for this scheme in Year 1 (see Table on page 56).